pydantic/pydantic/docs/visual_studio_code.md

 ![VS Code strict type errors with model](./img/vs_code_07.png)

+In those cases, there are several ways to disable or ignore strict errors in very specific places, while still preserving them in the rest of the code.

+Below are several techniques to achieve it.

 #### Disable type checks in a line

-In those cases, you can disable the errors for a specific line using a comment of:
+You can disable the errors for a specific line using a comment of:

 ```
 # type: ignore